decidables/decidables/sites/detectable/src/threshold.md

 </sdt-example-model>

 Or the threshold can be set *lower*, so that even with weak evidence the model will respond :key['present'].
-In this case, the model will respond :key['absent'] for a narrower range of values, and we say that the model is biased towards responding :key['present']:
+In this case, the model will respond :key['present'] for a wider range of values, and we say that the model has a :term[liberal bias]:

 <sdt-example-model>
   <detectable-control run pause reset trials="10" duration="500"></detectable-control>